+Passports

-Passports Please ensure your 10 year British Passport is not out of date and is valid for a full three months beyond the duration of your visit.
-Visas British and EU passport holders are required to have a visa.
+Please ensure your 10-year British Passport is not out of date and is valid for a full three months beyond the duration of your visit.

+Visas

+British and EU passport holders are required to have a visa.
 The US Visa Waiver Programme (VWP) allows most British Citizen passport holders to visit the US for up to 90 days, but you need to get authorisation from the Electronic System for Travel Authorisation (ESTA) before you travel.
 Those travelling under the VWP arriving by air or sea should provide details online at least 72 hours before travel.
 This is known as an Electronic System for Travel Authorisation or ESTA.
 If you do not have an ESTA you'll be refused travel to the USA.
-Getting an ESTA is a separate process to providing your airline with advance passenger information (details of your passport, country of of your residence. address first night's accommodation in the US etc).
-For more information, and to apply online, visit the official ESTA website. https://esta.cbp.dhs.gov/esta/ For all other passport holders please check the visa requirements with the appropriate embassy.
-American Consulate: 24 Grosvenor Square, London W1A 2LQ Tel: 020 7499 9000 Open Monday - Friday 8.30 - 17.30
+Getting an ESTA is a separate process to providing your airline with advance passenger information (details of your passport, country of address of your first residence. accommodation in the US etc).
+For more information, and to apply online, visit the official ESTA website.

+https://esta.cbp.dhs.gov/esta/

+For all other passport holders please check the visa requirements with the appropriate embassy.

+American Embassy: 33 Nine Elms Lane London SW11 7US

+Tel: [44] (0)20 7499-9000

+Open Monday - Friday 8.00 - 17.30

-United Airlines is a ticketless airline and your booking is held under your name and a reference number.
-Enclosed with your detailed itinerary is an e-ticket which shows a flight reference number.
-You will need to quote/show this reference number at the check-in desk and you will be issued with your boarding pass.
-Your Group Scheduled or Club Class ticket is non-transferable and non-refundable.
+Included with this documentation is an e-ticket which includes a reference number for your flight.
+At check-in you will need to quote/show this and you will be issued with your boarding pass.
+Online check-in is not available.
+Please check that the details on your documentation are accurate and that all names are spelt correctly and match the names on your passport.
+Your flight ticket is non-transferable and non-refundable.
 No refund can be given for non-used portions.
+Departure Tax UK Flight Taxes are included in the price of your holiday.